Kentucky Truck Accident Lawyer: What You Need to Know if You Sustained Injury in a Truck Accident

 - Single-vehicle accident, which involves only the truck

 Parties Potentially Liable for Truck Accidents

 Truck drivers are not the only potential parties who could be at fault for the truck accident.
 In fact, other parties may include the truck driver’s employer, the manufacturer and/or distributor of the truck or truck parts, and many others.
 A truck accident lawyer may help determine the responsible party.

 The most obvious potential party liable for the truck accident is the truck driver.
-Every driver on the road has a duty as well as obligation to safely operate his or her vehicle.
-If the driver breaches that duty and that breach of duty cause an accident that resulted in your injury, then the driver could be found negligent.
+Every driver on the road has a duty as well as the obligation to safely operate his or her vehicle.
+If the driver breaches that duty and that breach of duty caused an accident that resulted in your injury, then the driver could be found negligent.
 Unsafe or negligent driving may include: